iMED-Lab/Ultra/README.md

 > **Note:** The checkpoint with the best performance during training will be automatically selected as the default for prediction.

+### Neighborhood Connectivity Encoding

+The core implementation for our neighborhood connectivity encoding is located in [`ultra/utilities/to_neighbor_connectivity.py`](ultra/utilities/to_neighbor_connectivity.py).
+This module captures multi-scale spatial relationships to preserve structural continuity.

+**Key Components:**

+* **`to_nk_maps` (Entry Point):** Aggregates neighborhood connectivity maps across multiple receptive fields (e.g., kernel sizes of 3, 5, and 7).
+* **`nk_encode`:** Computes the connectivity encoding for a specific kernel size $k$.
+It evaluates the structural continuity between a center pixel and its surrounding neighborhood.
+* **`bresenham_line`:** An underlying utility that implements Bresenham's line algorithm to accurately determine the discrete pixel path between two points during the connectivity check.

 ### Trained Models

 | Modality | Download |